-Question 1: What is the purpose of this provision?
+Question 1: What is the purpose of the Repurposing Provision?

-Answer 1: The purpose of the provision is to make funding available from earmarks and designated projects that have not been advanced by State DOTs.
-The limitations in the provision are to ensure the projects are obligated promptly and used in the same geographic area as the original earmark to provide funding for other needed projects eligible under the Surface Transportation Block Grant Program (STBG) (23 U.S.C. §133(b)), or the Territorial and Puerto Rico Highway Program (THP) (23 U.S.C. §165).
+Answer 1: The purpose of the Repurposing Provision is to make funding available from earmarks and designated projects that have not been advanced by State DOTs.
+The limitations in the Repurposing Provision are to ensure the projects are obligated promptly and used in the same geographic area as the original earmark to provide funding for other needed projects eligible under the Surface Transportation Block Grant Program (STBG) (23 U.S.C.
+133(b)), or the Territorial and Puerto Rico Highway Program (THP) (23 U.S.C.
+165).